tablelandnetwork/basin-storage/README.md

 Basin Storage leverages GCP Cloud Functions and Clould Storage to create a data archiving pipeline to Filecoin network.
 The File uploader function is triggered by an event from Cloud Storage.

-This repository includes a development server that acts an a event trigger during development.
+This repository includes a development server that acts as an event trigger during development.

 ## Running